2025–26 NCAA football bowl games: College Football Playoff bowl games

-The College Football Playoff system is used to determine a national champion of Division I FBS college football.
-This will be the 12th year of the College Football Playoff era, and the second year using an expanded, 12-team format.
+The College Football Playoff system was used to determine a national champion of Division I FBS college football.
+This was the 12th year of the College Football Playoff era, and the second year using an expanded, 12-team format.

-A committee of experts will rank the top 25 FBS teams after each of the last six weeks of the regular season.
-Upon release of the final rankings, the top five ranked conference champions will be selected to compete, along with the seven highest ranked remaining teams.
-The top four ranked teams will receive a first-round bye.
+A committee of experts ranked the top 25 FBS teams after each of the final six weeks of the regular season.
+Upon release of the final rankings, the top five ranked conference champions were selected to compete in the playoff, along with the seven highest ranked remaining teams.
+The top four ranked teams received a first-round bye.

-The first round of games will be played at campus sites on December 19 and 20, 2025.
-The quarterfinal and semifinal rounds will be played at the New Year's Six bowl games.
-The quarterfinal games will be played on December 31, 2025 and January 1, 2026, at the Cotton Bowl, Orange Bowl, Rose Bowl and Sugar Bowl.
-The semifinal games will be played on January 8 and 9, 2026, at the Fiesta Bowl and Peach Bowl.
-The winners will advance to the 2026 College Football Playoff National Championship on January 19, 2026, at Hard Rock Stadium in Miami Gardens, Florida.
+The first round of games were played at campus sites on December 19 and 20, 2025.
+The quarterfinal and semifinal rounds were played at the New Year's Six bowl games.
+The quarterfinal games were played on December 31, 2025, and January 1, 2026, at the Cotton Bowl, Orange Bowl, Rose Bowl, and Sugar Bowl.
+The semifinal games were played on January 8 and 9, 2026, at the Fiesta Bowl and Peach Bowl.
+The winners advanced to the 2026 College Football Playoff National Championship, played on January 19, 2026, at Hard Rock Stadium in Miami Gardens, Florida.

 All times are EST (UTC−5).